erlhol/IN5320-project/README.md

 App developed for the DHIS2 platform using the DHIS2 Demo Instance.
 For UI we follow DHIS2's design system: https://ui.dhis2.nu

+## Pre-requisite
+You need a DHIS2 user to login to the webapp.
+See this page for intstructions: https://dhis2-app-course.ifi.uio.no/learn/dhis2/getting-started/development-environment/dhis2-instance/

 ## Run the app

 To run the app for the first time you will run this command to install all packages requried.
 We use yarn for package management.